charlierobin/clean-unity-projects/README.md

 Presents list of found projects to user, asks for confirmation to proceed.

 Moves `Log`, `Library` and `obj` folders to Trash.
-(Renaming them so that if the user opens Trash she see what came from where.)
+(Renaming them so that if the user opens Trash she can see what came from where.)

 Presents a simple report to show what happened.

 The downside: the next time you open a Unity project that has been thusly "cleaned", Unity will need to regenerate cached stuff.

-The upside: I had so many unity projects on my machine taking up a ridiculous amount of hard drive space, and this helped free a lot of it up.
+The upside: I had so many Unity projects on my machine taking up a ridiculous amount of hard drive space, and this helped free a lot of it up.